Iemane291/pythonOS/README.md

 - Changeable options that change your experience.
 - Much, much more (is yet to come).

-Currently, we are on version 3.0.2A
+Currently, we are on version 0.0.4 Alpha

 ## Getting Started